Vidor, Texas: History

 In 2005, 2008, and 2017, Vidor and surrounding areas suffered extensive damage from Hurricanes Rita, Ike, and Harvey, respectively.
 A mandatory evacuation was imposed upon its residents for about two weeks.

+During the George Floyd protests of 2020, Black Lives Matter held a rally in Vidor that was attended by a diverse crowd of 150–200 people.

 Geography

-According to the United States Census Bureau, the city has an area of 12.118 sqmi, of which 12.015 sqmi is land and 0.103 sqmi is water.
+According to the United States Census Bureau, the city has an area of 12.118 sqmi, of which 0.103 sqmi is covered by water.